 Fun Facts about Victoria

-- Victoria’s tram system is the largest outside of europe.
-It has 244 kilometres of track and more than 450 trams.
+- Victoria’s tram network is the largest outside Europe.
+It covers 244 kilometres of track and operates more than 450 trams.

-- The Black Box flight recorder that is used to record flight and cockpit data in cases of aircraft disaster was conceived and invented in Victoria by Dr David Warren.
+- The aircraft “black box” flight recorder was conceived and invented in Victoria by Dr David Warren.

-- The top five languages other than English spoken in Victoria are Mandarin, Italian, Greek, Vietnamese, and Arabic.
+- The five most commonly spoken languages in Victoria other than English are Mandarin, Italian, Greek, Vietnamese and Arabic.

 - At 227,416 square kilometres, Victoria is Australia’s smallest mainland state.